Geoxor/Runix/README.md

 Install [Docker](https://www.docker.com/products/docker-desktop)

-Edit your `docker-compose.yml` and add your organization & access token _make sure your access token has the correct permissions_
+Edit the `docker-compose.yml` and add your organization & access token _make sure your access token has the correct permissions_

 # ☄ Usage